 Even though most people use smartphones with proper Internet access these days; however, some users will continue to use their low-tech phones, and bandwidth will be an issue from time to for any user.
 The challenge of how to ensure RTS SCA compliance for low-tech phone users, or when the bandwidth fails, is something all issuers will have to face.
 Ensuring the user experience for these users is important even though they represent a small percentage of total users.
 But how do we solve these issues?

 Read more about SCA for low-tech phone users >>

 Challenge 4 | The mobile OS headache

-A vast majority if mobile users do not have an updated OS on their phone.
+A vast majority of mobile users do not have an updated OS on their phones.
 Either they neglect to perform the necessary updates or the manufacturers stops supporting OS updates on the device.
 This is a major issue, especially among Android users, and creates a permanent security risk.
-What implication does that have for SCA compliance and which strategies would be best suited to for managing security for this user base?
+What implication does that have for SCA compliance and which strategies would be best suited for managing security for this user base?